MAAD: 2021–present: RM47

 In 2021 Ferguson expanded her DJ career, performing at high-profile events, including Madonna’s Truth or Dare 30th anniversary celebration.
 Later that year, she decided to put her solo project MAAD on hold and, together with her long-time collaborator Raleigh, formed the alternative R&B duo RM47.
 The duo debuted on June 30, 2021, with the single Needed U, later followed by a remix version featuring rapper Nez.

 In 2022 RM47 released the singles Strangers and BEETGOZON featuring Prince African Child.
 Their debut album, Stuck with You But I Like It, was released on June 27, 2023, preceded by the single Running Back.

 Starting in 2024 the duo released a series of singles that appeared on multiple Spotify editorial playlists, further expanding their audience, while Ferguson also returned to her solo work under the name MAAD with the single Spaceman, recorded in Amsterdam.
-In 2025, RM47 performed at the 2025 Coachella DoLaB and released their second album, CYBER.
+In 2025, RM47 performed at the Coachella DoLaB and released their second album, CYBER.
 That same year, Ferguson collaborated with jazz trumpeter Theo Croker on the track Up Frequency (Higher) from his album Dream Manifest.
 The pair also performed the song together on The Kelly Clarkson Show.
+The same year she also collaborated with Aluna's record label Noir Fever Records, in partnership with EMPIRE, releasing the singles of RM47 Grab A Plate featuring Aluna and Farrah Fawx and Veins.